dotnet/docs/includes/core-changes/cryptography/5.0/tripledes-default-feedback-size-change.md

 ### Default FeedbackSize value for instances created by TripleDES.Create changed

-The default value for the <xref:System.Security.Cryptography.SymmetricAlgorithm.FeedbackSize?displayProperty=nameWithType> property on the <xref:System.Security.Cryptography.TripleDES> instance returned from <xref:System.Security.Cryptography.TripleDES.Create?displayProperty=nameWithType> has changed from 64 to 8 to make migration from .NET Framework easier.
+The default value for the <xref:System.Security.Cryptography.SymmetricAlgorithm.FeedbackSize?displayProperty=nameWithType> property on the <xref:System.Security.Cryptography.TripleDES> instances returned from <xref:System.Security.Cryptography.TripleDES.Create?displayProperty=nameWithType> has changed from 64 to 8 to make migration from .NET Framework easier.
 This property, unless used directly in caller code, is used only when the <xref:System.Security.Cryptography.SymmetricAlgorithm.Mode> property is <xref:System.Security.Cryptography.CipherMode.CFB?displayProperty=nameWithType>.

-Support for the CFB mode was first added to .NET for the 5.0 RC1 release, so only .NET 5.0 RC1 and .NET 5.0 RC2 applications should be impactec.
+Support for the <xref:System.Security.Cryptography.CipherMode.CFB> mode was first added to .NET for the 5.0 RC1 release, so only .NET 5.0 RC1 and .NET 5.0 RC2 applications should be impacted by this change.

 #### Change description

-In .NET Core and .NET 5.0 previous pre-release versions of .NET 5.0, `TripleDES.Create().FeedbackSize` has a default value of 64.
+In .NET Core and previous pre-release versions of .NET 5.0, `TripleDES.Create().FeedbackSize` has a default value of 64.
 Starting in the RTM version of .NET 5.0, `TripleDES.Create().FeedbackSize` has a default value of 8.

 #### Reason for change